-"The Grumpy Policeman" drawing in Indian ink and pencil on paper by Theodore Van Elsen, in a burl frame.
-Signed Elsen lower right.Dimensions with frame: HT: 40.5 cm LG: 34.5 cmDimensions without frame: HT: 25 cm LG: 19.5 cmDrawing from a studio collection including these other works :Erotic drawings :- The Well-endowed King- The Swing of Her Dreams- The Yoyo of his Ladies- The Woman and the CauldronProfessions :- The Luxembourg Cart- The Earthmovers of the Seine- The Strongman of the Halles- The Impatient TaxisPortraits:- The Untamed Shrew- The Old Man and his Mail- The Bon VivantTheodore van Elsen (1896-1961) Painter, engraver, draftsman, illustratorA sharp look at the human condition:Born in Java in 1896 and died in Paris
+Indian ink and pencil on paper by Theodore Van Elsen, in a magnifying glass frame.
+Erotic drawing accompanied by a dedication in french: "See you tomorrow Wednesday, your dear XXX also at the farm.
+Fl XXX Tra XXX Dem Milla"Dimensions with frame: HT: 40.5 cm LG : 34.5 cmDimensions without frame : HT : 25 cm LG: 19.5 cmDrawing from a studio collection including these other works: Erotic drawings :- The Well-endowed King- The Swing of Her Dreams- The Yoyo of his LadiesProfessions :-The Luxembourg Cart- The Earthmovers of the Seine- The Fort des Halles- The Impatient Taxis-The Grumpy PolicemanPortraits:- The Untamed Shrew- The Old Man and his Mail- The Bon VivantTheodore van Elsen (1896-1961) Painter,